iron-meteor/iron-router/README.md

  - `onRun` - this happens *once only* when the route is loaded.

-   NOTE: if the page hot code reloads, the hook *will not re-run*.
-This makes it appropriate for things like analytics, or setting sesison variables and not for on-page setup.
+   NOTE: if the page hot code reloads, the onRun hook *will not re-run*.
+This makes it appropriate for things like analytics, or setting session variables and not for on-page setup.
  - `onData` - runs reactively whenever the data changes.
  - `onBeforeAction` - runs reactively before the action.
  - `onAfterAction` - likewise, after the action.
- - `onStop` - Runs once just before a user routes away.
+ - `onStop` - runs once when the controller is stopped, like just before a user routes away.

 You can also change the action of a route via the `action` option.
 By default, the controller calls `this.render()`, which renders the relevant templates to the layout.
 You can call it yourself in an action function -- but if you are doing that you are probably better served using a `onBeforeAction` or `onAfterAction` hook.